 It was once relatively easy for national restaurant brands to reach consumers.
 Run a commercial on the evening news and a popular show, advertise in the local newspaper and hit a few billboards.
-Done—you’d be top-of-mind when it’s time to dine out.
+Done—you’d be top-of-mind with your target audience when it’s time to dine out.

 Then everything changed.
 Innovation and technology combined to give brands a headache.
-Cable television, internet and smartphones increased choice and made it even more difficult for restaurants (well, all brands, really) to reach consumers.
+Cable television, internet and smartphones increased choice with the necessity of adopting digital advertising for restaurants.
+You should be able to reach more potential diners, right?
+Instead, this fracturing of the media market made it even more difficult for restaurants (well, all brands, really) to reach consumers.

 Or did it?

 The problem also provides the solution.
 Here’s why.

 The average U.S. adult spends 12 hours and 7 minutes of every day consuming media.
 That’s right.
 Here’s how that time stacks up.

 The kicker is that those numbers* don’t include multitasking.
 So, if you’re watching TV and are also on your smartphone, the time isn’t counted twice.
 However, The USC Marshall School of Business estimates that multitasking increases a person’s total media consumption to more than 15 hours a day.

 For consumers, this tremendous amount of media causes stress, eye strain and lack of socialization.
 No matter the size, when our eyes are on a screen we may not interact with people.
 It’s amazing we have time to eat and sleep.